Stay in the present moment

 Make the most of video calls with family and friends.
 Try reframing social distancing as physical distancing – although you can’t be together in person, you can still socialise in other virtual ways.

-Make the most of opportunities for contact, such as saying hello to the postman or takeaway delivery person (from a distance).
+When outdoors, make the most of opportunities for contact, such as saying hello to the postman or takeaway delivery person (from a distance).
 Or chat to a neighbour over the garden fence, balcony or doorway.

 If you’re single, Ben acknowledges that this can be particularly difficult at the moment.
 He says: “A single man that I am, it’s tricky not being able to meet people or develop relationships.
 This is the hardest element for me.
 But this downtime allows me to improve certain elements of myself ready for when social distancing drops.”

 You’re allowed to leave your house to take daily exercise.
 Make use of this so that you get some fresh air and a change of environment.
 And, if the decrease in winter daylight is affecting your mood, try to get outside during daylight when you can.
 It’s also a chance to see other people out walking their dog or going for a run.
 It may help to physically see other people going about their day just as you are.

 Carolyn agrees, saying that getting outside for daily exercise helps her to maintain positive energy.
 She cycles almost every day and goes for a walk a few times a week and finds this is helpful.

 There’s a lot beyond our control at the moment and that can be difficult to accept.
 But if you can let go of what you can’t control and practise acceptance and self-compassion, it may help to free up energy and space in your mind.

 It may also help to remember how resilient you’ve been in the past and that you can get through this too.
 Carolyn says: “I have dealt with various things during my life, which has found me favouring living alone for near enough the last 10 years.
 I prefer to be in control of all aspects of my life.
 I feel that this is a very positive way to live.”